 Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 Through the spring, summer, and fall, allergies are constantly an issue.
 No matter when seasonal allergies affect you or your family, the desire for relief never ends.
-Whether it is mold, pet dander, or some other bacteria that is impacting your indoor air quality, germicidal lights might help lessen the effects of allergies.
-Germicidal lights may sound a tad unfamiliar because they aren’t talked about often, but they can help reduce the impurities affecting you.
-Even though they’re hidden inside your system, germicidal lights are able to keep germs from multiplying.
+Whether it is mold, pet dander, or some other bacteria that is degrading your indoor air quality, germicidal lights might help lessen the effects of allergies.
+Germicidal lights may sound a bit unfamiliar because they aren’t talked about often, but they can help reduce the impurities affecting you.
+Even though they’re hidden inside your system, germicidal lights can keep germs from multiplying.
 Germicidal lights work by releasing UV (ultraviolet) light rays that will penetrate the cell walls of the pollutants in your air, causing enough damage to end their growth and their capability to multiply.
 The lights are also working around the clock, even when your system isn’t operating, meaning germs are always being destroyed.
 In addition to all of the indoor air quality benefits you’ll obtain, germicidal lights also help your heating and cooling system operate at its best.
-When mold, pet dander, and other microorganisms accumulate in your system, it can inhibit its performance, decreasing energy efficiency and may even mean increased energy bills.
+When mold, pet dander, and other microorganisms accumulate in your system, it could inhibit its performance, hurting energy efficiency and could even mean increased energy bills.
 Getting rid of those pollutants means a healthier system and air that’s better to breathe for everyone.
 Now that you’ve heard about all of the perks, there’s really no reason you shouldn’t ask about germicidal lights next time you have air conditioner service done.
-After all, it does help improve your air quality and might even help you lessen your monthly utility bills.
+After all, it does help better your air quality and might even help you lessen your monthly utility bills.
 Keep an eye on our blog if you want to read more tips on how to maintain indoor comfort levels in your home.
 From air filtration and air purification to dehumidifiers, the experts at Booneville Heating & Cooling LLC know indoor air quality.
 Call them at 662-269-8716 to take your home’s air quality to the next level.